 This perfect balance will create a pleasant, manageable environment for your child and return control of your life back to you.
 Everyone divides their life into pieces of time when it comes down to it.
 Keeping a schedule is just a refinement of divvying up your time and allows you to focus on what really matters.

 With practice and determination, you and your little one will be enjoying a full night’s sleep and reaping the benefits.
 Don’t lose hope; stay the course; symptoms are manageable.
-If you want some more strategies to help your child with Sensory Processing Disorder, sign up to ReadyKids platform where you will have unlimited access to Occupational Therapy resources.
+If you want some more strategies to help your child with Sensory Processing Disorder, sign up for to the ReadyKids platform where you will have unlimited access to Occupational Therapy resources.